drKnoxy/jira-w-git/ReadMe.md

     // @match        https://jira.lets-point.com:8443/secure/RapidBoard.jspa*
     ```

+6. You can delete all of the lines that don't start with `//`.

-6. Paste in the code from build/main.js
+7. Copy the code from [build/main.js](https://github.com/drKnoxy/jira-w-git/blob/master/build/main.js) and paste it into the plugin.

-7. Update the fields at the top of the pasted file
+8. Update the fields at the top of the pasted file

     - username - Your GitHub username
     - key - The access token from step 1